 Review: Honda Civic 1.5 TC-P – The Car That Can do it All

-With the current SST exemption, many of you would probably be considering purchasing the current 10th generation Honda Civic, but with the unveiling of the all-new 11th generation Honda Civic Prototype, many potential buyers would be wondering if they should wait for it, or to just go for the current one here.
+With the all-new 11th generation Honda Civic all set to arrive soon, many potential buyers would be wondering if they should wait for it, or to just go for the current one here.
 Here’s what we think.

 So, let us have a quick look at the current range-topping Honda Civic 1.5 TC-P and see what it has to offer, and whether it is still worth going for.

-The 10th generation Honda Civic 1.5 TC-P that we’re looking at here was updated in September 2019, and has been around only for about a year now, and as much as it looks like it hasn’t changed since the pre-facelift version was launched back in 2016, the car is actually a much more complete product.
+The 10th generation Honda Civic 1.5 TC-P that we’re looking at here was updated in September 2019, and as much as it looks like it hasn’t changed since the pre-facelift version was launched back in 2016, the car is actually a much more complete product.

 The reason why the 10th gen Honda Civic looks like it has not changed much since 2016 is simply because the updates to the car’s exterior were kept minimal.